2.1 Copyright Basics

 A Simple History of Copyright

 The world’s first copyright law was enacted in 1710 in England: the Statute of Anne, “An act for the encouragement of learning, by vesting the copies of printed books in the authors or purchasers of such copies, during the times therein mentioned.”
-This law gave book publishers 14 years of legal protection from the copying of their books by others.
+This law intended to support authors’ livelihood at the time, granting 14 years of legal protection from the copying of their books by others

 Since then, the scope of the exclusive rights granted under copyright has expanded.
 Today, copyright law extends far beyond books, to cover nearly any creative expression with even a fragment of originality.